cfengine/documentation/enterprise-cfengine-guide/reporting.markdown

 data stored on the client is cleaned up and only the last hours worth of data remains client.
-It is important to understand that the time between hub collection and number of clients that are unable to be collected from grows the ammount of data to transfer and store in the central database also grows.
+It is important to understand that the time between hub collection and number of clients that are unable to be collected from grows the amount of data to transfer and store in the central database also grows.
 A large number of clinets that have not been collected from that become available at once can cause increased load on the hub collector and affect its performance until it has been able to collect from all hosts.